bjornbytes/chiro/README.md

 Advanced
 ---

 To create a chiro animation, call `chiro.create(options)`.
-You'll need to specify where the JSON file and images folder is located in one of two ways:
+Chiro needs to know where the JSON file and images folder, which can be specified in one of two ways:

-- Specify an `images` option that contains the path to the folder containing the images, as well as a `json` option that contains the path to the JSON file.
+- Pass a `dir` option with the name of a folder that has an `images` subdirectory and a JSON file with the same name as the directory.
-- Specify a `dir` option that contains both an `images` folder and a JSON file named the same as the directory.
+- Pass the two options separately: a path to the folder containing the images (`images`) and a path to the JSON file (`json`).

 Here are the other optional options that can be customized: